Many things may cause a dog to shiver or tremble. It could be from joy that you're home, or it could be from eating toxic foods.

 Generalized Tremor Syndrome (GTS).
 GTS is also called steroid responsive tremor syndrome or white shaker dog syndrome.
 First noticed in small, white dogs such as Maltese and West Highland white terriers, it can occur in dogs of any size, breed, or color.
 No one knows what causes GTS.

 GTS symptoms usually start between 9 months and 2 years of age.
 Treatment generally consists of corticosteroids like prednisone.
 Results can often be seen within a week of starting treatment.

 Nausea.
 Just like people, dogs can get nauseous from motion sickness, medication, eating too much, or eating the wrong thing, such as a toxic plant.
-They also can get nausea from kidney or liver disease as well as other diseases.
-Shaking is one sign that your dog is nauseous.
+They also can get nausea from kidney or liver disease, as well as other diseases.
+Shaking may be a sign that your dog is nauseous.
 Other signs include listlessness, lip smacking, swallowing or salivating more than usual, hiding, yawning, and vomiting.

 Treatment for nausea depends on what's causing it.
 Poisoning is one cause of nausea.
-So if your dog is suddenly vomiting or appears nauseous, call your vet or the Animal Poison Control Center at (888) 426-4435 immediately.
+So, if your dog is suddenly vomiting or appears nauseous and you know what they may have ingested, call your vet or the Animal Poison Control Center at (888) 426-4435 immediately.

 Old Age and Pain.
 As dogs get older, some develop tremors in their hind legs.
 Sometimes, the tremors may be in the front legs, as well.
 These tremors usually don't affect how your dog moves or walks.

 It's easy to assume that symptoms like shaking legs are due to your dog "just getting older."
 But trembling can also be a sign of other issues such as pain.
 So, always talk to your vet if your aging pet develops tremors.